stanlel/3D-Shape-Creator/README.txt

 Programming Assignment from a computer graphics class that is an extension of the 2D shape creator that now takes in input of an OBJ, makes it viewable, and allows transformations.
+(Needs to be reimplemented, a lot of bugs and needs to do proper matrix transformation instead of modification of verticies)